While many of you will want to explore Fallout 76 without any assistance, others might benefit from picking up a full length guide.

 Spending the extra cash gets you a West Virginia Poster Map that’s thoroughly labeled with with important locations, points of interest, and resources you’ll need on your journey.

 The Collector’s Edition also comes with unique cover art and full-color end sheets.
-The hard cover version of the guide is printed on bright, heavyweight paper which should add some pop to the art, maps, and screenshots.
+The hard cover version of the guide is printed on bright, heavyweight paper which adds some pop to the art, maps, and screenshots.

 Like the standard edition, the Collector’s Edition is 554 pages and it also comes with a code for a free digital guide for your computer, phone, or tablet.